SummaryRead the full fact sheet

-Symptoms of heart failure include:
+Symptoms of heart failure can include:

-- fainting or passing out (syncope)
+- fainting or dizziness

 - weight gain

-- muscular fatigue, tiredness
+- fatigue, tiredness, weakness

-- swelling of ankles or legs
+- tummy swelling or bloating

 - chest pain or discomfort in parts of the upper body

-- loss of appetite
+- loss of appetite or nausea

 Factors that can worsen symptoms of heart failure